Are Poodles Good Guard Dogs? Watchdog vs. Guard

-If you or someone in your family has a dog allergy, Poodles are a good breed to consider due to their hypoallergenic coats.
-However, if you have a family, you may want a dog that can also serve as a guard dog to protect you and your family.
-Before deciding on a Poodle, you may want to consider other hypoallergenic breeds that would make the perfect fit for your home.
+If you or someone in your family struggles with dog allergies, Poodles are a fantastic breed to consider due to their low-dander, hypoallergenic coats.
+It’s exactly why my own Standard Poodle, Angus, originally joined my household.
+However, if you also expect that same family pet to moonlight as a formidable guard dog, you might need to adjust your expectations.
+Before officially deciding on a Poodle, you may want to objectively weigh their natural temperament—and potentially consider other hypoallergenic working breeds—to find the perfect fit for your home’s security needs.

 Are Poodles good guard dogs?
 Poodles are not usually good guard dogs.
 Although Poodles are sensitive to the sounds and other triggers around them, they often lack the aggressiveness needed to be effective.
 However, with the proper training and temperament, some poodles are able to do the job well.